beginning of content

 Rubella spreads through:

-A child with rubella can infect others from 1 week before their rash appears.
-They remain contagious up until 2 weeks after the rash appears.
+A child with rubella can infect others from one week before their rash appears.
+They remain contagious up to one week after the rash appears.

 If you think your child may have rubella, you should call your doctor straight away.